 How we work

-Infrastructure Canada reports to Parliament and Canadians through the Minister of Transport, Infrastructure and Communities.
+Infrastructure Canada reports to Parliament and Canadians through the Minister of Infrastructure, Communities and Intergovernmental Affairs.

 The department is made up of four branches: